Photostat copy of diaries of Benjamin Bennett Leane, 1915-1916 - Part 17

 is the country further south, We

-passed through the [[?]] of
+passed through the outskirts of

 Paris about eight o'clock this

-moving, but not near enough to
+morning, but not near enough to

-see anything except the Egypt Tower
+see anything except the Eiffel Towe.r

-We are now well into the North of
+We are now well into the north of

 France.
 It has been a long, but